 All employees who are “subjected to a hazardous chemical in the course of employment through any route of entry including, but not limited to, inhalation, ingestion, skin contact or absorption, and includes potential or accidental exposure” (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993) in all workplaces of UGA shall comply with the Right to Know Plan.
 The UGA RTK Plan is available by contacting the UGA Right to Know Coordinator with the Environmental Safety Division or by accessing the Environmental Safety Division webpage at https://esd.uga.edu/right-know

-No employee of UGA shall be discharged, disciplined, or discriminated against for exercising their rights under this .
+No employee of UGA shall be discharged, disciplined, or discriminated against for exercising their rights under this law.
 Any employee adversely affected for exercising their rights under this plan may file a grievance in accordance with UGA’s established grievance procedures.
 Employees dissatisfied with the final decision of an appointed authority may file a grievance with the State of Georgia Office of Insurance and Safety Fire Commissioner.

 Legal References